 The existing Master Plan has a Circulation Plan Element providing detailed information on existing and proposed transportation infrastructure within, or providing access to and from the municipality, including information on all modes and supporting facilities and services.
-This Plan supplements the existing Element, as applicable to the Highlands Preservation Area, to include the additional information and goals and objectives listed below.
+This Plan supplements the existing Element, as applicable to the Highlands Area, to include the additional information and goals and objectives listed below

-The "Highlands Roadway Network" (Exhibit V) and "Highlands Transit Network" (Exhibit W) maps together illustrate the regional transportation network and facilities of the Township Highlands Preservation Area.
-Municipal roadways and transportation features interface with those of the region and the State as a whole, as discussed and illustrated in the underlying Circulation Plan Element for the municipality.
+The "Highlands Roadway Network" (Exhibit Y) and "Highlands Transit Network" (Exhibit Z) maps together illustrate the regional transportation network and facilities of the Borough Highlands Area.
+Municipal roadways and transportation features interface with those of the region and the state as a whole, as discussed and illustrated in the underlying Circulation Plan Element for the municipality.

-The Planning Board currently anticipates, proposes and/or has identified need for modifications to the portion of the transportation system located within the Highlands Preservation Area, as listed and briefly described below:
+The Planning Board currently anticipates, proposes and/or has identified need for modifications to the portion of the transportation system located within the Highlands Area, as listed and briefly described below:

+- 1. Railway infrastructure improvements;

+- 2. Transit station upgrades;

+- 3. Bus availability/routing enhancements;

-- 1. Parking improvements;
+- 4. Parking improvements;

-- 2. Bicycle lanes or bike trail installations;
+- 5. Bicycle lanes or bike trail installations;

-- 3. Pedestrian safety enhancements;
+- 6. Pedestrian safety enhancements;

-- 4. Sidewalk/lighting improvements;
+- 7. Sidewalk/lighting improvements;

-- 5. Provision of multi-modal linkages to/between community facilities;
+- 8. Provision of multi-modal linkages to/between community facilities;

-- 6. Roadway infrastructure improvements.
+- 9. Roadway infrastructure improvements.

-As discussed in the ERI, future and existing development and redevelopment in the Highlands Preservation Area relies upon a complex network of roads, railways and bridges serving not only the municipality, but the county, the region and the state as a whole.
+As discussed in the ERI, future and existing development and redevelopment in the Highlands Area relies upon a complex network of roads, railways and bridges serving not only the municipality, but the county, the region and the state as a whole.
 A variety of modes of transportation are vital to ensuring efficient movement of people and goods, including but not limited to automobile, bus, rail, truck, bicycle and pedestrian.
 By promoting smart growth principles and efficient land use, the municipality and the Highlands Region as a whole can expand access to a multi-modal transportation system while protecting environmentally sensitive areas and Highlands resources.

-Accordingly, the following goals and objectives shall guide the development, improvement, and on-going management of the transportation network and supporting facilities of the Township Highlands Preservation Area.
+Accordingly, the following goals and objectives shall guide the development, improvement, and on-going management of the transportation network and supporting facilities of the Borough Highlands Area.

-1. To ensure that transportation facilities and infrastructure are designed and located in a manner that achieves optimal efficiencies in land use and provision of service, while at the same time, protecting the environmental resources and critical environmental areas of the Highlands Preservation Area.
+1. To ensure that transportation facilities and infrastructure are designed and located in a manner that achieves optimal efficiencies in land use and provision of service, while at the same time, protecting the environmental resources and critical environmental areas of the Highlands Area.